Study here/Undergraduate studies/Available Subjects/

 Undergraduate teaching is shared between the Department of Chemistry (lectures, practical work, certain classes) and the College (tutorials and classes).

 Department: Lectures of one hour duration are scheduled from 9-11 or 9-12 most weekday mornings in Term, totalling around 10-12 hours per week, and are attended by all students reading chemistry (~180 per year).
-Practical work occupies around two afternoons per week, and is now carried out in a new Teaching laboratory.
-There is also some scope for vacation project work in research groups for those who are interested.
+Practical work occupies around two afternoons per week, and is carried out in the new Chemistry Teaching laboratory.

 Jesus College: The content and frequency of tutorials varies greatly from college to college.
 At Jesus College, students receive one tutorial per week, in one of the three branches of chemistry (i.e. around eight tutorials per term, with some additional classes).
 Tutorials normally take place in College in small groups of 2-4 students, and are typically of 1-1.5 hour duration.

-To prepare for tutorials, undergraduates can use the College library, which includes a wide selection of up-to-date reference books; in addition, the Radcliffe Science Library includes an extensive collection of books and journals.
-Access to online chemistry journals is freely available within the University.
+To prepare for tutorials, undergraduates can use the College library, which includes a wide selection of up-to-date reference books as well as a useful study space.
+Additional resources include the Radcliffe Science Library, and free access to online chemistry journals.
 The College also offers a generous book grant scheme to assist undergraduates with the purchase of books.

 Overall, the undergraduate Chemistry course is demanding both of time and effort, but this is balanced and rewarded by the range and depth of its coverage, by its scope for individual thought and expression, and by the unparalleled understanding of Chemistry that is developed over the course.